manyone-cph/teaching-dmjx-data-and-services/tutorials/read-and-write-to-files/README.md

 ## Assignments

+In the [/examples](./examples) folder, you'll find an example project with reading and writing to JSON.
+You can use that as a starting point for the assignments below.

 ### 1. Convert JSON to CSV and vice versa

 Create a Node.js script that reads a JSON file and converts it to a CSV file.
 Then, create another script that reads the CSV file and converts it back to a JSON file.